timrozday-mgnify/emgapi-v2/README.md

 task deploy-utils
 task run
 ```
+> #### Details
-(Be aware this runs 9 containers using ~2GB of RAM.
-Configure your Podman Machine / Docker Desktop setup accordingly.)
+> Be aware this runs 7 containers using ~2GB of RAM.
+Configure your Podman Machine / Docker Desktop / Colima setup accordingly.
+>
-You'll see logs from all the containers.
+> You'll see logs from all the containers.
+>
+> Depending on your containerisation setup, you may need to tweak the `CPUs=4` line of `slurm/configs/slurm_single_node.conf:45`, e.g. setting it to 1.
+> This is related to the number of CPUs on your host machine or on the container VM you're using: e.g. what you set in Docker Desktop.

 You can then go to http://127.0.0.1:4200 to see the Prefect dashboard (workflows to be run).
-You can also go to http://127.0.0.1:8000 to see the Django app.
+You can also go to http://localhost:8000/api/v2/docs to see the Django app.

 ### Register the Prefect flows (new shell)
 ```shell